-Once your Pension Account has been set up and you have your log-in details, you will be able to select your own investment option on the Plan website if you wish (see page 18).
+Once your Pension Account has been set up and you have your log-in details, you will be able to select your own investment option via the Member Portal if you wish.

-You can choose to invest your Pension Account using the Freestyle approach or a Lifestyle strategy.
+You can choose to invest your Pension Account using the Freestyle approach or a Lifestyle Strategy.
 You cannot invest in both.

-You can only invest in one Lifestyle strategy at a time.
+You can only invest in one Lifestyle Strategy at a time.

-If you prefer Freestyle, you will need to select the investment fund(s) you wish to invest in.
-If you select more than one investment fund, you must indicate the percentage of your contributions to be invested in each fund (minimum of 10% per fund).
+If you prefer Freestyle, you will need to select the investment fund(s) you wish to invest Whatever you choose any decision is not a one-off decision.
+It is something you should in.
+If you select more than one investment fund, you must indicate the percentage of review regularly and especially when you get closer to the age when you want to retire your contributions to be invested in each fund (minimum of 10% per fund). or as your personal circumstances change.